-They still need walks and play, but they are just not as busy and as active as other dog breeds.
+They still need a daily walk and play, but they are just not as busy and as active as other dog breeds.
 If you want to get a dog that fits this description, here are some breeds to look at.

 One of the most family-friendly dogs out there.
 Seriously, a lot of people think that bulldogs just sleep all day.
 And that is true to a certain degree.
 But while they fit the snoozing stereotype, bulldogs love to play with the family.
 They do not let their sleepiness rub off on you.

 And their comical side is a bonus, as bulldogs will entertain you even when they are sleeping.
+An English Bulldog can fit any apartment.
 Their size is suitable for an apartment, as they cannot survive outside on the cold.

 He is alert, intelligent, independent, and often uses his paws to wash and wipe its face.
 Sounds like a cat enough to you?
 And same as cats, they prefer to rest on high surfaces and hide in unexpected places.

 Typically a friendly breed, they are very loyal to their family and surroundings.
 They are defensive animals and will bark to alert the arrival of a visitor.
 Their signature trick “Chin Spin” will make you laugh, but it is not the only trick they know.